Brazil has very formalistic and regulated procurement laws and government purchasing methods.

 Guiding principles

-In addition to the rules set out in the Procurement Laws, there are guiding principles of public procurement which are set out in the Federal Constitution that apply to all public procurement processes.
+In addition to the rules set out in the new Procurement Law, there are guiding principles of public procurement which are set out in the Federal Constitution that apply to all public procurement processes.
 These include the principles of legality, impersonality, morality, publicity and efficiency.
 Each of them encompasses a number of general principles and they tend to operate somewhat like maxims rather than specific “hard and fast” rules.

 The new Procurement Law goes further, expressly adding the principles of public interest, administrative probity, equality, planning, efficacy, segregation of functions, motivation, adherence to the procurement invitation document (edital), objective judgment, legal certainty, reasonability, competitivity, proportionality, celerity, economy and of the sustainable national development.
 These broad principles are given more a detailed meaning by court decisions and scholarly writings.
 It is expected that they will continue to play a major part in the decision-making process by public bodies and courts alike.